 If you adopt an adult dog, you cannot be sure what he has been exposed to.
 Don't worry, you can still socialize an adult dog.
 In fact, you should start this process as soon as you bring your new dog home.

 How To Help Dogs With Social Anxiety

 If your dog is already the anxious type, you need to take careful steps to help overcome his fear.
 Start small.
 Begin by letting your dog meet one person at a time.
 Let your dog initiate contact.
-Be sure that your dog has a safe retreat he can go to if he feels overwhelmed.
-Reward him in the calm moments.
-Just remember to go slowly and reward for good behavior.
-Be sure not to comfort him when he is fearful, as this can reinforce the fearful behavior rather than help him overcome it.
+Be sure that your dog has a safe retreat he can go to if he feels overwhelmed, rewarding him in the calm moments.
+Just remember to go slowly and reward for good behavior and be sure not to comfort him when he is fearful, as this can reinforce the fearful behavior rather than help him overcome it.

 Desensitizing a fearful dog is hard work.
 This can be a long, drawn-out process, but it's well worth it.
 You will need to judge your own dog on how much he can handle at once.
 Some are fine indoors or in their own territory, but they panic at leaving home.

 Through steady exposure, you should notice that your dog is relaxing more, as things become more familiar.
 Make every outing fun.
 If you take him down a busy street and he acts afraid, finish the outing at a place he enjoys (like a quiet park to play, or a walk down a quiet street).
 This way, he is less likely to fear outings in general.
 Your dog may never learn to love being out in busy areas.
 However, he can learn to tolerate them if he can associate outings with the "good part" at the end.

 If your dog is anxious around other dogs, then be sure to keep him away from dogs when you do not have control over the situation.
 Avoid dog parks.
 Cross the street during walks if another dog is coming.